ovidiu-ionescu/blog/openjdk.md

 looked at the OpenJDK list of issues on GitHub.
 The process was not becoming quite long and I wasn't sure any more if I was still saving effort with this approach.

+## Attempt two: sometimes the hard way turns out to be the easy way

-Went to the source repository in OpenJDK's to have a look: [source](https://hg.openjdk.java.net/jdk/).
+Went to the source repository in OpenJDK's to have a look: [OpenJDK source](https://hg.openjdk.java.net/jdk/).
-In there was waiting quite a welcome surprise: for newer versions of Java the whole source was now in just one place, no need to clone lots of Mercurial forests.
+In there, was waiting quite a nice surprise: for newer versions of Java the whole source was now in just one place, no need to clone lots of Mercurial forests.

 I clicked on jdk and then browse and then noticed the doc subdirectory.